ChefOnline Blog ChefOnline 0330 380 1000

 on October 21, 2021

-Indian breads are often eaten as a side dish.
-They are an important part of Indian cuisine to complement main courses.
-India has 30 different types of bread, which are either baked, steamed, fried, leavened or unleavened.
-These breads are great for sopping up delicious curry sauces, serving as toppings or stuffing.
+Indian breads are an important part of Indian cuisine and are often eaten as a side dish to complement main courses.
+With more than 30 different Indian bread types, these can be baked, steamed, fried, leavened or unleavened.
+They are perfect for sopping up delicious curry sauces, serving as toppings, or even stuffing for a quick snack.

-Naan is one of the most popular Indian breads you have to try.
+Among the best Indian breads, naan is one of the most popular you absolutely have to try.
 It is typically served hot and fresh, and it goes well with Indian dishes such as chicken tandoori, kebab, or chana masala.
-Any Indian restaurant menu is incomplete without listing an authentic garlic naan.
+Any Indian restaurant menu is incomplete without an authentic garlic naan, which belongs to the category of tandoori breads.

-Now, let’s look at some other types of Indian bread and find out what goes best with them.
+Now, let’s look at some other kinds of Indian bread and what dishes pair best with them.

-The word chapatti was derived from the process of making this Indian flatbread, which involves slapping and stretching the dough until it is ready to cook.
+The word chapati was derived from the process of making this Indian flatbread, which involves slapping and stretching the dough until it is ready to cook.
 Although the process appears to be difficult, the result is simply irresistible.
 Its nutty yet mild flavour pairs well with chicken sukka, lamb bhuna, or saag paneer.
+Chapati is a classic unleavened Indian bread often found in everyday meals.

-Parotta is another type of Indian flatbread that originated in Kerala, Tamil Nadu, and India’s neighbouring country, Sri Lanka.
-Parotta and Paratha are often confused because they are both flatbreads with thin crispy flakiness and layers.
-On the other hand, this one is silkier and doughier, making it ideal for stuffing with cheese, onion, and sardines for a savoury snack or filling with bananas, condensed milk, and Nutella satisfies your sweet tooth.
+Parotta is another type of Indian flatbread that originated in Kerala, Tamil Nadu, and Sri Lanka.
+Parotta and Paratha are often confused because they are both flatbreads with thin, crispy flakiness and layers.
+On the other hand, Parotta is silkier and doughier, making it ideal for stuffing with cheese, onion, and sardines for a savoury snack.
+It can also be filled with bananas, condensed milk, or Nutella to satisfy your sweet tooth.

 Unlike Parotta, which is made by slapping and stretching, Paratha’s flakiness and chewy textures result from glee-layering and folding, the same process used to make puff pastries.
 The dough is then baked on a hot Tawa before pan-frying to achieve the crispiness needed to hold thick curries and dry stir-fries without losing their shape.
 It may take some time to prepare and cook, but the effort is well worth it because this unleavened flatbread is known for its versatility and density.